Tax Refund Calculator 2026: How Much Will I Get Back?

 Auto Loan Interest Deduction

-For taxpayers who purchase a new qualifying domestic vehicle and finance it with a loan, up to $10,000 of auto loan interest paid during the year is now deductible above the line.
+For taxpayers who purchase a new qualifying domestic vehicle and finance it with a loan, up to $10,000 of auto loan interest paid during the year can be deductible above the line.
 The deduction phases out above $100,000 AGI (single) or $200,000 (MFJ).
-Only vehicles manufactured domestically and meeting IRS qualification criteria are eligible — the IRS will publish a list of qualifying vehicles.
+IRS guidance says the vehicle must be a new personal-use car, minivan, van, SUV, pickup, or motorcycle under 14,000 pounds gross vehicle weight with final assembly in the United States.

 At current auto loan rates (averaging 7-9% in 2026), a borrower with a $40,000 auto loan in its first year might pay $3,000–$3,600 in interest.
 At a 22% tax rate, deducting $3,500 in auto interest saves $770.
 Larger loans or higher rates can push the benefit substantially higher.